-Marquette University operates the only dental school in the State of Wisconsin.
+Marquette University operates the only dental school in Wisconsin.
 Since 1973, the State, through the Higher Educational Aids Board, has contracted with the Marquette University School of Dentistry to provide dental education services for Wisconsin residents.
 As authorized under s.
 20.235(1)(d), Wis.
 Stats., and in accordance with the terms of the contract with the School of Dentistry, the State provides a specified per capita aid payment for a prescribed maximum number of Wisconsin residents enrolled as full-time students in the undergraduate dental education program.
+Residents are eligible for the aid payment for a maximum of five years.

 As required by s.
 39.46(1), Wis.
 Stats., the Legislative Audit Bureau reviews the Marquette University School of Dentistry's compliance with contract provisions and with various statutory requirements.
-For fiscal year (FY) 2001-02 through FY 2003-04, we tested the residency and the enrollment status of dental students for whom Marquette University claimed tuition assistance, to ensure the students were Wisconsin residents and that they were claimed for no more than five years.
+For fiscal year (FY) 2004-05 and FY 2005-06, we tested the residency and the enrollment status of dental students for whom Marquette University claimed tuition assistance to ensure the students were Wisconsin residents and that they were claimed for no more than five years.
 In addition, we examined expenditures charged to the state contract account to ensure Marquette University spent state funds solely for the undergraduate dental education program.
 Finally, we reviewed the School of Dentistry's admissions and minority enrollment policies.